Fintech by the numbers has been added to your bookmarks.

 - Reimagining the operating model to generate higher profitability

 Are you a leader, manager, or analyst in financial services or fintech?
 View Deloitte’s fintech interactive tool to stay updated on changes in the fintech market.
-This in tool tracks competitive investment intelligence across Banking and Capital Markets, Insurance, Investment Management, and Real Estate.
+This interactive tool tracks competitive investment intelligence across banking and capital markets, insurance, investment management, and real estate.

 Here are some notable trends from 2018 that we’ll continue to track this year:

 - Only 11 VC-backed fintechs were launched, versus 178 in 2017.